ninoc0/PyZero-Modeling/README.md

 # PyZero-Modeling

-All of the following code is done using the [python code](https://github.com/ninoc0/PyZero-Modeling/blob/main/pymodel.py).
+All of the following code is done using the [python code](https://github.com/ninoc0/PyZero-Modeling/blob/main/PyZeroFitting.py).
+More information can be found on my [gitlab](https://gitlab.com/ninoc0).

 ## 1. Common Path
  ### a.
 Anti-Boost